 Service Bus queues support a maximum message size of 256 KB (the header, which includes the standard and custom application properties, can have a maximum size of 64 KB).
 There is no limit on the number of messages held in a queue but there is a cap on the total size of the messages held by a queue.
 This queue size is defined at creation time, with an upper limit of 5 GB.

 Messages are received from a queue using the receive_queue_message method on the ServiceBusService object:

-Messages are deleted from the queue as they are read; however, you can read (peek) and lock the message without deleting it from the queue by setting the optional parameter peek_lock to True.
+Messages are deleted from the queue as they are read when the parameter peek_lock is set to False.
+You can read (peek) and lock the message without deleting it from the queue by setting the parameter peek_lock to True.

 If the peek_lock parameter is set to True, the receive becomes a two stage operation, which makes it possible to support applications that cannot tolerate missing messages.
 When Service Bus receives a request, it finds the next message to be consumed, locks it to prevent other consumers receiving it, and then returns it to the application.
 After the application finishes processing the message (or stores it reliably for future processing), it completes the second stage of the receive process by calling the delete method on the Message object.
 The delete method will mark the message as being consumed and remove it from the queue.